trrei/radix-example-workshop-2/docs/workshop.md

 ### 1.2.2.
 Connect UI with Echo Api

 1. Move into [UI](../www/src/App.js) and disable the use of Mock data.
-2. Run Echo API locally
+1. Run Echo API locally
-3. Run www locally
+1. Run www locally
-4. Verify in log that requests are being handled by API
+1. Verify in log that requests are being handled by API

 ### 1.2.3.
 Update app in Radix

 1. Add Echo app to radixconfig.yaml
-2. Update [nginx.conf](../www/src/nginx.conf) to forward request to echo api
+1. Update [nginx.conf](../www/src/nginx.conf) to forward request to echo api
-3. Commit code to Master branch
+1. Commit code to Master branch.
+1. Verify the changes in Radix.
+Look at the Radix Host name, which should jump between the two replicas we've setup for the API.

 ### 1.2.4.
 Using multiple branches - multiple environments

 Radix support connecting a branch to a specific environment.
 Let's explore this.

 1. Update the radixconfig.yaml file in ```master```, commit, push and explore what's happening in Radix.
 (Copy the file ./radixconfigs/radixconfig-feature1.yaml to ./radixconfig.yaml.
 Remember to update app name)
-2. Check out the "new" branch (feature1)
+1. Check out the "new" branch (feature1)
-3. Examine code - the new feature  (getting a new env variable from Echo (node_env))
+1. Examine code - the new feature  (getting a new env variable from Echo (node_env))
     - Alternatively:
     - Checkout a new branch
     - Update the tests for Echo